cairo-book/cairo-book/src/ch202-02-segments.md

 # Relocation

-In the [non-deterministic section](ch202-01-non-deterministic-read-only-memory.md), we discussed the importance of continuous memory requirement in Cairo and its efficiency in proof generation.

-We will be looking at an example of Cairo Zero program and how its segments are defined during runtime with relocatable values and how it becomes a contiguous memory address space at the end of execution.
+To understand the overall process of how memory is handled throughout the execution of a Cairo program, we will be looking at an example of Cairo Zero program and how its segments are defined during runtime with relocatable values and how the memory addresses are relocated to one contiguous memory address space at the end of execution.

 **Cairo Zero program:**